DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 To mitigate this vulnerability:

 1. Use the [`FileContent`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileContenttopic) property (a Stream) rather than the [`FileBytes`](http://help.devexpress.com/#AspNet/DevExpressWebUploadedFile_FileBytestopic) property (a byte array) to access file contents.
-This will prevent memory overflows and other issues when the server processes large uploaded files.
+This prevents memory overflows and other issues when the server processes large uploaded files.

 ```cs
 protected void uploadControl_FilesUploadComplete(object sender, DevExpress.Web.FilesUploadCompleteEventArgs e) {